department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 guaranty: Should be used only as a noun.
 Example: Because of our partial guaranty, lenders may offer better loan terms for Veterans.

-Guard member: Use the gender neutral term, "Guard member," instead of Guardsman/Guardsmen on VA.gov.
+Guard member: Use the gender-neutral term, "Guard member," instead of Guardsman/Guardsmen on VA.gov.
 Capitalize "Guard."

-Gulf War Illness: Capitalize the I in Illness.
+Gulf War Illness: Capitalize "Illness."
 Per NIH, this is also sometimes called "chronic multisymptom illness."
 Note: "Gulf War Syndrome" is the former name, and is no longer used.
 When needed for clarity or SEO, include the former term on first mention.
 - **Like this:** Gulf War Illness (known in the past as Gulf War Syndrome)

 ### H